We put the question about what is the decisive argument, and have published the most usual answers here.

-- A cost saving for the company
+- Cost efficient for the company

-- Superior quality and services
+- Superior quality and improved service

-- Fixed costs become variable (flexibility)
+- Flexibility, fixed costs become variable

-- Uniform approach
+- Consistency in the approach

-Problems running FM operations in-house
+Problems running service operations in-house

 * Market research conducted by Demoskop on behalf of Coor Service Management Nordic wide in 2009.